LainFenrir/krita-preset-renamer/README.md

 Not really, all it does is read image metadata, create images and write on the krita preset tags xml file.

 ### Can it break krita?
 I don't think so, from my tests I didn't encounter any problem.
-If you want you can backup the `kis_paintoppresets_tags.xml` and the paintoppreset folder.
+If you want you can backup the `kis_paintoppresets_tags.xml` and the paintoppreset folder before using it.
+Or replicate the folder structure in some other place and copy the files you want to rename.

 ### Does it work for any krita version?
 I tested with krita 4.4.3, anything 4.x version should work.
 I havent tested with 5.